Utility of MCAT Examination

 The MCAT Examination details:

 The test has four sections.
-The four sections of the MCAT are 1.Physical Sciences, 2.Biological Sciences, 3.Verbal Reasoning and 4.Writing Sample.
+The four sections of the test are 1.Physical Sciences, 2.Biological Sciences, 3.Verbal Reasoning and 4.Writing Sample.

-3.Verbal Reasoning: This section of the MCAT examination is not that technical in nature as it measures the capacity of a student to assess the given comprehensions and analyse them to answer questions .The section includes questions that require the student to identify the nuances of the given passage, its meaning, inferences and the logical derivations in terms of language skills.
-This section is as important as the other two scientific sections of the MCAT examination.
-This link https://www.aamc.org/students/download/85564/data/vstopics.pdf directs you to the detailed explanation of the verbal reasoning section of the MCAT.
+3.Verbal Reasoning: This section of the examination is not that technical in nature as it measures the capacity of a student to assess the given comprehensions and analyse them to answer questions .The section includes questions that require the student to identify the nuances of the given passage, its meaning, inferences and the logical derivations in terms of language skills.
+This section is as important as the other two scientific sections.
+This link https://www.aamc.org/students/download/85564/data/vstopics.pdf directs you to the detailed explanation of the verbal reasoning section of the exam.

-4.Writing Sample: This is the most interesting section of the MCAT because of its novelty.
+4.Writing Sample: This is the most interesting section of the exam because of its novelty.
 The Writing sample section requires a student to write on a given subject.
 The writing matter has to be related to the given topic, cohesive and comprehensive.
-The MCAT website www.aamc.org provides a list of sample topics for the sample Writing section of the MCAT.
-The student needs to be very well prepared for this section also because this section is scored on a different scale than the other sections of the MCAT.
+The website www.aamc.org provides a list of sample topics for the sample Writing section of the exam.
+The student needs to be very well prepared for this section also because this section is scored on a different scale than the other sections of the exam.

 Things to remember about the MCAT: